Afrikaners: Apartheid era

-In South Africa, an Afrikaner minority party, the National Party, came to power in 1948 and enacted a series of segregationist laws favouring White people known as apartheid, meaning "separateness".
-These laws allowed for the systematic persecution of opposition leaders and attempted to enforce general white supremacy by classifying all South African inhabitants into racial groups.
-Non-White political participation was outlawed, Black citizenship revoked, and the entire public sphere, including education, residential areas, medical care, and common areas such as public transport, beaches, and amenities, were segregated.
+In South Africa, the National Party came to power in 1948 and enacted a series of segregation laws known as apartheid, meaning "separateness".
+The apartheid laws allowed for sporadic persecution of opposition leaders and enforced general segregation by classifying all South African inhabitants into racial groups.
+Non-White political participation was outlawed, and the entire public sphere, including education, residential areas, medical care, and common areas such as public transport, beaches, and amenities, were segregated.

 Apartheid was officially abolished in 1991 after decades of widespread unrest by opponents who were seeking equal rights, led by supporters of the United Democratic Front, Pan-African Congress, South African Communist Party, and African National Congress, and a long international embargo against South Africa.
 The effective end to apartheid, however, is widely regarded as the 1994 general election, the first fully-democratic multi-racial election.

-It took place following a long series of negotiations involving the National Party government under President Frederik Willem de Klerk, the ANC under Nelson Mandela, and other parties.
+It took place following a long series of negotiations involving the National Party government under President Frederik Willem de Klerk (FW de Klerk), the ANC under Nelson Mandela, and other parties.
 The African National Congress won and Mandela was elected as president.